Learning and Fast Adaptation for Grid Emergency Control via Deep Meta Reinforcement Learning: Test cases and Results

-The training, adaptation and testing were performed on a local high-performance computing cluster using 1152 cores.
+The meta-learning, adaptation and testing were performed on a local high-performance computing cluster using 1152 cores.

+At the day-ahead meta-learning stage, since we do not know the exact load/generation pattern, as well as the load dynamics and the exact fault location and duration, we train a universal LSTM policy on 4 different environments and 18 different contingencies.
+Table \ref{tab_pfcases_training} defines the power flow conditions for training.
+We consider 18 different contingencies, which are a combination of 2 fault durations (0.05 and 0.08 s) and 9 candidate fault buses (2, 3, 5, 8, 12, 15, 17, 23, 26) in the contingency set $\lbrace C_{train}\rbrace$ for training.

 The hyperparameters of the DMRL algorithm for the training is shown in Table \ref{tab_hyperpar}.

-At the training stage, the contingency set $\lbrace C_{train}\rbrace$ for each environments $\mathcal{E}_{trn,i}$ was defined as 18 different contingencies, which was a combination of 2 fault durations (0.05 and 0.08 s) and 9 candidate fault buses (2, 3, 5, 8, 12, 15, 17, 23, 26).
 Fig. \ref{learning_curve} shows the average rewards with respect to training iterations for both the DMRL and PARS algorithms.
 DMRL and PARS has very similar convergence speed at the training stage.
 Table \ref{tab_testtiming} shows the training time for both the DMRL and PARS methods.
-While the meta-learning using BO method costs 2 more hours, the DMRL method can meet the day-ahead training requirement.
+While the meta-training using BO method costs 2 more hours, the DMRL method can meet the day-ahead training requirement.
+The day-ahead meta-training produces one well-trained universal LSTM policy.

+To comprehensively evaluate the proposed method, we perform adaptation and testing with 9 different power flow cases and 4 different set of dynamic models in this paper (a total of 36 different environments), as shown in Table \ref{tab_pfcases_testing} and Table \ref{tab_dyrcases}.
+Note that only one adaptation is usually needed for one system at one operation time instance in real-world application.
+We recognize that due to unpredicted and extreme situations, the load/generation pattern and the load dynamics of the specific target environments at the adaptation stage will not always be within the boundary considered in the training data set.
+Accordingly, we include some ``outliers" in Table \ref{tab_pfcases_testing} and Table \ref{tab_dyrcases}.
+We believe such a testing setup can help to comprehensively test the \textit {adaptation} and \textit {generalization} capabilities of the proposed method.